-We are actively seeking new writers and contributors as we aim to further diversify the range of voices within our pages and on our website.
+We welcome new writers and contributors as we aim to further diversify the range of voices within our pages and on our website.
 We encourage pitches from writers of all experience levels and all backgrounds and would particularly like to hear from Black, Asian and minority ethnic writers, the LGBTIQ+ community, writers with disabilities and emerging voices.
 That said, please feel welcome to pitch even if none of these describe you.
-If you have an idea for a great article for Sight & Sound, we want to hear from you.
+If you have an idea for a great article for Sight and Sound, we want to hear from you.

 We understand that it can be difficult for non-established writers to get a foot in the door at publications, so we hope this guide will be helpful to you as you consider what stories to pitch, and to us as we commit to developing and publishing a wider range of voices in our magazine and on our website.
 This is an evolving document, so if you feel like there is important information missing or would like us to clarify a point, please drop us a line at email@example.com.